ream/ream/docs/guide/how-does-it-work.md

 }
 ```

 For example, you can feed `context.routes` to Vue Router or React Router or even implement your own routing.
+Learn more about [routing](/guide/routing).

 ## SSR mode